November 15, 2018 |

 It’s certainly not talked about as much as the previously mentioned emails, but the way you talk to disengaged members of your email list is an often overlooked, but extremely important part of managing an email program.
 Shedding inactive list members can be important to maintaining high email deliverability, but you’ll want to be sure that someone is really gone before removing them from your list.
 The good news is that these people, while they may be inactive, are confirmed supporters of your organization and its mission!
 A good re-engagement email will use this fact to bring them back into the fold of active subscribers.
 This email requires slightly different messaging depending on whether the list you are communicating with is comprised of donors or simply supporters—download our email templates for examples of both.

-For example language to get you started with these emails and more, including donation thank-you emails, and sustainer or monthly giving asks for one-time donors, click on the image below to download our 5 Most Important Email Templates for nonprofits!
+For example language to get you started with these emails and more, including donation thank-you emails, and sustainer or monthly giving asks for one-time donors, click here to download our 5 Most Important Email Templates for nonprofits!